Safe Start for Long-Term Care

 Everyone is screened upon entering or re-entering the facility, including staff and other essential healthcare personal such as therapists, home health and hospice staff.
 Screening may include temperature checks and questionnaires regarding exposure and symptoms.
 All facility entrants will be required to follow facility safety policy to encompass social distancing, face covering, and additional protective equipment or measures as required.
 Facilities will post an announcement notifying all visitors of these safety measures.

-Do residents that leave facilities for medical appointments need to be quarantined?
+Do residents that leave facilities for medical and non-medical appointments need to be quarantined?

 Facilities will complete an exposure risk assessment for each resident who leaves the facility for community visits.
 The risk assessment will inform how the facility manages residents upon their return.
 Residents that leave the facility, as well as those accompanying them (family members, etc.), should be educated on infection prevention.